TTurvey/CV/README.md

 **<ins>Problem-solving</ins>**
 - I can find solutions to complex problems which is very useful as a software developer.
 - I recently built a [minesweeper](#projects) game with JavaScript.
 I chose to build this game because I knew it would be hard to code the automatic revealing of squares when a square with the number zero in it is clicked.
-With great challenge, comes a great learning opportunity though, and in this case I learnt how recursion could solve this issue - problem solved.
+With great challenge, comes a great learning opportunity though!
+In this case, I learnt how recursion could solve the issue - problem solved.
 - Please find the minesweeper game repository [here](https://github.com/TTurvey/minesweeper-javascript).